-Color can be defined and modelled in different ways.
-The way color is defined for video encoding hasn’t changed since color information was first added to monochrome video signals.
-Color for video is defined by three values, these are Hue, Saturation and Lightness, or HSL.
+Color can be defined and modeled in different ways.
+The way color is defined for video encoding hasn’t changed since color information was first added to monochrome television broadcast video signals.
+Color for video is defined using three values, these are Hue, Saturation and Lightness, or HSL.

-A photometric color model based on how we actually perceive color is something different, but equally important to understand.
-Color as it relates to human vision is defined by the CIE XYZ color model, and all video color spaces are based on it.
+A photometric color model used to define how we actually perceive color is something different, but equally important to understand.
+Color as it relates to human vision can be defined by the CIE XYZ color model, and all video color spaces have a relationship to it.

 We’re going to look at both of these, starting with how color information is encoded in the HSL color model (confusingly also often called the HSL color space), and then move onto the CIE XYZ color model, and finally how a video color space is defined from this.

 The science of human color perception, and how this relates to the encoding of these values in different models and color spaces is beyond the scope of this article.
 My intention here is to simplify and illustrate very general concepts.

 Hue is a value that correlates to the appearance of a color as it relates to a mix of the additive primary colors red, green and blue.
 This is modelled as an angular value with the additive primary colors, red, green and blue plotted around the edge of a circle.
 This starts with the red primary at 0°, the green primary at 120° and the blue primary at 240°, before wrapping back to red at 360°.
 The additive secondaries, which are yellow, cyan and magenta are plotted exactly opposite their primary counterparts.
 This places yellow at 60°, cyan at 180° and magenta at 300°.

 This is the same arrangement of colors you’ll find around the lift, gamma, gain and offset color control wheels in any color grading software.
 It’s an important concept to understand as it plays a central role in how the color balance of video is manipulated in post production.